 The Shire is strong in viticulture, dairy, beef and sheep farming.
 Denmark’s diverse population boasts a wide range of craft and cultural skills.
 Cottage industries thrive and the arts community is active, while the tourism and hospitality industry prosper.

-With a population of 6,422 and a land area of 1,860 sq km, Denmark contributes $391 million of the Great Southern’s gross regional product.
-The main employment categories are: education and training; accommodation and food services; and agriculture, forestry and fishing.
+With a population of 6,310 and a land area of 1,860 sq km, Denmark contributes $399.8 million of the Great Southern’s gross regional product.
+The main employment categories are agriculture, forestry and fishing, education and training, and accommodation and food services.

 DenmarkThe Shire of Denmark stretches from the western boundary of the City of Albany to the Frankland River, bordering the South West region.
 The town of Denmark, 50km west of Albany, is the administrative centre of the Shire, and the smaller communities of Peaceful Bay and Nornalup lie further to the west.
 Explore Regions